 Research Projects

-Effects of Defacing Whole Head MRI on Neuroanalysis
+Effects of defacing whole-head MRI on brain segmentation

 Shiny APP for Bird Recognition Using Convolutional Neural Network